Thinking He's Helping Out A Friend, Man Who Cleans Houses Accidentally Makes Couple's Condo Pristine

 He showed up at the address of what he thought was his friend Mark’s condo in Cherry Hill in South Jersey.
 He was told the key was under the mat and there was a key.
 Angelino said he turned on music and got to work for two hours and fell in love with the two cats, Mary and Baby.

 “I’m a cat person.
 I’m like petting her, and I get a call from Mark and Mark’s like, ‘Hey, did you come today?'”
 Angelino said. “‘I’m in your living room waiting for you to walk in.
 I’m playing with your cat.’
 He goes, ‘Man, I don’t have a cat!’
-What?!?”READ MORE: New Interactive Museum Chronicling Local Activism And Positive Police Changes Coming Next Fall To Newark
+What?!?”READ MORE: 8-Year-Old Violet Spiliotes, Cancer Survivor, Shares Her Message Of Hope: 'Keep Believing'

-Beth Metzel’s husband, Tom, called her when he got home from work.
+Beth Motzel’s husband, Tom, called her when he got home from work.

 “He said, ‘You won’t believe it.
 Someone broke in our house and cleaned the entire thing, he said Swiffer and all,'” Beth said.